Avalander/blog-posts/union-types.md

             })
         }
         return reject({
-            message: 'I just don\'t know what went wrong.', })
+            message: `I just don't know what went wrong.`, })
     },
     500)
 )
 ```

-`fetchPony` returns a promise that resolves in 500 miliseconds, to simulate the round trip to the server and to give us time to see the state changes.
+The function `fetchPony` returns a promise that resolves in 500 miliseconds, to simulate the round trip to the server and to give us some time to see the state changes.
 Also, it will return an error 20% of the time, so that we can see that state too.

 Now let's implement the `fetchData` method in the `Pony` component.